 - Don’t hot patch the ribbon mics with phantom power engaged.

 - Don’t subject the ribbon microphone to foreign particles.

 By following the above guides, you'll stand a better chance at keeping your ribbon microphone safe and sound.
 Remember that ribbon diaphragms are relatively easy to stretch, snap, or damage in general.
 Taking some simple precautions will help tremendously in the longevity of your mic (and in your budget).

 Applications Of Ribbon Microphones

 Though ribbon microphones are used on a plethora of sources in the studio environment (and sometimes even in live stage performances), there are a few applications in which ribbon microphones truly excel.
 Let's have a look at some popular and effective ribbon microphone applications:

 Ribbon microphones, in general, sound very natural.
 This natural pick-up sounds great on vocals.

 Unfortunately, their bidirectional pattern and fragility keep them away from live stage performances.
 Bidirectional patterns are terrible for gain-before-feedback when stage monitors are present.
 The fragility of most ribbon mics makes it dangerous to bring them on stage when they may be subjected to damage.

-However, in the studio, ribbons excel of both signing vocals and voiceover vocals.
-Of course, we must still be careful to not damage the ribbon when singing/speaking and sending plosives toward the mic.
+However, in the studio, ribbons excel on both signing vocals and voiceover vocals.
+Of course, we must still be careful not to damage the ribbon when singing/speaking and sending plosives toward the mic.